Caverns of Minos

-Caverns of Minos is a vertically-scrolling shooter for iOS developed by Jeff Minter and Ivan Zorzin of Llamasoft and published via the App Store.
+Caverns of Minos is a vertically scrolling shooter for iOS developed by Jeff Minter and Ivan Zorzin of Llamasoft and published via the App Store.
 It was announced on the Llamasoft blog on January 12, 2012.
 Its biggest influence is Caverns of Mars from 1981, but includes elements of Lunar Lander and Oids.
-It is the Minotaur Project game representing the Atari 8-bit family.
+It is the Minotaur Project game representing the Atari 8-bit computers.

 Gameplay

 The gameplay resembles that of Caverns of Mars in that the player is required to descend to the bottom of a cavern, avoiding enemies along the way, and then to escape.
 Rather than blowing the cavern up, in Caverns of Minos the player's objective is to collect an object from the bottom of the cavern and deliver it to the "Mothersheep" that waits at the top of the cavern.

 Unlike the original Caverns of Mars, the ship in Caverns of Minos does not descend at a fixed rate: it is sped up gradually by gravity and the player can choose to fire thrusters to slow it down or move it upwards.
 As the ship moves down through the cavern, it encounters numerous enemies, some of which can be destroyed by firing at them.
 The ship fires continuously but the bullets fired can be steered by tilting the mobile device.
 The ship also encounters minotaurs which can be rescued by landing the ship on the ground near them.
 Landing without damage requires careful use of the thruster and smoother landings are rewarded with bonus points.

 The game supports four play modes, with a different ship provided to the player in each: